Azure/terraform-azurerm-avm-res-recoveryservices-vault/modules/vault_backup_policies/file_share/README.md

     - `role_assignments` - (Optional) A map of role assignments to create on the

     - `backup` - (required) backup options.
         - `frequency` - (Required) Sets the backup frequency.
-Possible values are Hourly, Daily and Weekly.
+Possible values are hourly, Daily and Weekly.
         - `time` - (required) Specify time in a 24 hour format HH:MM.
 "22:00"
         - `hour_interval` - (Optional) Interval in hour at which backup is triggered.
 Possible values are 4, 6, 8 and 12.
-This is used when frequency is Hourly.
+This is used when frequency is hourly.
 6
         - `hour_duration` -  (Optional) Duration of the backup window in hours.
-Possible values are between 4 and 24 This is used when frequency is Hourly.
+Possible values are between 4 and 24 This is used when frequency is hourly.
 12
         - `weekdays` -  (Optional) The days of the week to perform backups on.
 Must be one of Sunday, Monday, Tuesday, Wednesday, Thursday, Friday or Saturday.
 This is used when frequency is Weekly. ["Tuesday", "Saturday"]
     - `retention_daily` - (Optional)
       - `count` -